15 Beautiful Hidden Places in Sydney

 Kokoda Track Memorial Walkway

-The walkway runs through a parkland area and passes several audio-visual information stations, each describing a significant place or military engagement of the campaign.
+The path winds through a parkland setting and features several audio-visual information stations, each detailing key locations and battles from the campaign.

-The centrepiece of the walkway is a circular area marked by a set of granite walls with large photographic images of the campaign sandblasted on them.
+The centrepiece of the walkway is a circular area with granite walls engraved with striking photographic images of the campaign, creating a moving and reflective experience.

 Shipwrecks of Homebush Bay